 Instructions

-- Bring a pot of water to boil and cook the noodles using the lower end of the recommended cooking time as a guide.
+- Preheat your oven to 375℉ degrees and spray a 9x13 pan with baking spray.
+Bring a pot of water to boil and cook the noodles using the lower end of the recommended cooking time as a guide.

 - While the noodles are boiling, cream together the butter and sugar in a stand mixer or with a handheld mixer.
 Once the butter and sugar are creamed together, add in the eggs, and beat well.
 Then add in the cottage cheese, sour cream, and vanilla.
 Set aside while the noodles finish cooking.